fajoy/typhoonae/doc/source/introduction.rst

 If you've already written a `Google App Engine
 <http://code.google.com/appengine>`_ application and deployed it successfully
-to the appspot you're probably asking how coolt it'd be to get all that stuff running on your own hardware `at home`.
-Or you just wonder what's so special about this whole `cloud thing`.
+to the appspot you're probably asking how cool it'd be to get all that stuff running on your own hardware `at home`.
+Or you plan to build your own scalable app engine with high-performance, distributed services powered by one hundred percent open source.

 The basic idea of this document is to give a brief explanation on the principles and design descisions behind TyphoonAE.
 You can learn how to install